angular/angular-phonecat/README.md

 ### step-1

 - We have converted the seed application by removing all of the boiler-plate code.
-- We have added single static HTML file which shows a static list of phones. (we will convert this static page into dynamic one with the help of angular)
+- We have added a single static HTML file which shows a static list of phones.
+We will convert this static page into dynamic one with the help of angular.

 ### step-2

 - Converted static page into dynamic one by:
-  - create a root controller for the application
+  - creating a root controller for the application
   - extracting the data from HTML into a the controller as a mock dataset
-  - convert the static document into a template with the use of `ng:` [directive] (iterate over mock data using [ng:repeat] and render it into a view)
+  - converting the static document into a template with the use of `ng:` [directive] (iterate over mock data using [ng:repeat] and render it into a view)
-- Added unit test, which mostly shows how one goes about writing a unit test, rather then test something of value on our mock dataset.
+- Added a unit test, which mostly shows how one goes about writing a unit test, rather than test something of value on our mock dataset.